bas080/pathogen/README.md

 - saving infections for persistence between server restarts
 - more pathogens and cures
 - make the API more flexible, consistent and forgiving
-- consider immunization mechanic.
-Immunity is not indefinite...
-- pathogen.contaminate( pos ) function
+- register immunization with pathogen in seconds

 Reference
 =========